muratk3n/thirdwave/en/README.md

 ---

+It's sad cabbie is culturally Anatolian, but some ppl told him bunch of lies which he believed, and now gets bent all out of shape bcz of those lies.

+---

 🤣 🤣 It's hilarious.. historian gets kicked out of a cab bcz he said to a 'Turkish' cabbie that stuffed mussels are not Turkic in origin..
 Obviously they are not, there are no mussels in bleeping